apelzer53/prework-study-guide/README.md

 ## Usage

-You use this study guide to help review key points of the PreWork lesson.
+You use this study guide to review key points of the PreWork lesson.

 ## License